At a Glance

 - No Easy Target, 2017

-About Iris Johansen
+Iris Johansen Biography

 I loved writing romance because I am a great fan of the happy ending.
 I started writing suspense because of the challenge of all the twists and in depth character studies that it offered me.
 I still try to incorporate a love story in all my books.
 It’s the best of both worlds for me!

-While the main Iris Johansen Even Duncan series includes all 23 books, some of them have been also classified into other mini-series (like the ‘new’ Eve Duncan 2013 trilogy with Taking Eve, Hunting Eve and Silencing Eve, as well as the Eve, Quinn and Bonnie trilogy published in 2011).
-However, overall they are all part of what is considered the Eve Duncan series, all the novels having her as a central character.
+While the main Iris Johansen books for the Eve Duncan series include all 30 novels, some of them have also been classified into other mini-series (like the ‘new’ Eve Duncan 2013 trilogy with Taking Eve, Hunting Eve, and Silencing Eve, as well as the Eve, Quinn and Bonnie trilogy published in 2011).

 At the same time, throughout the entire book series, we see Eve’s main goal in life: to find the bones of her missing daughter, Bonnie, and bring her home, so she can bury her.
+Usually, the publication order of the series is also the chronological order.

-Mind Game focuses on Jane MacGuire who is back to Scotland to search for Cira’s treasure (more about Scotland is written in Hide Away).
+Mind Game focuses on Jane MacGuire who goes back to Scotland to search for Cira’s treasure (more about Scotland is written in Hide Away).
 While she still dreams of Cira, her family, and the treasure she supposedly buried in Scotland, she is now also plagued by dreams of another young woman, this time the woman being Jane’s contemporary and probably still live.
 But not for long, unless Jane and Seth Caleb (Jane’s big love) can find her in time.

 There are so many threads in this popular series with the main characters involved that you won’t want to skip even a single book.
 Besides, the books are highly addictive.
 Just check out all the comments on this post to see just how much people enjoy reading it.
 Sure, there are 24 books (including the novella) so far, but it is a very easy series to read and it reads extremely fast.
 There were days when I’ve read an Eve Duncan book in one afternoon.